Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 Shows the timescale of different conversation statuses:

-- Opened  a conversation is opened by a user or reopened by a human agent
+- Opened — a conversation is opened by a user or reopened by a human agent.
-- Pending - a conversation is paused until a customer or human agent responds
+- Pending — a conversation is paused until a customer or human agent responds.
-- Assigned - a conversation is assigned to a human agent
+- Assigned — a conversation is assigned to a human agent.
-- Snoozed - a conversation is temporarily suspended until a time trigger or customer response trigger is activated
+- Snoozed — a conversation is temporarily suspended until a time trigger or customer response trigger is activated.
-- Abandoned - a conversation is closed because the user terminates the session
+- Abandoned — a conversation is closed because the user left a conversation.
-- Resolved  a conversation is closed because the user's problem was resolved
+- Resolved — a conversation is closed because the user's problem was resolved.

 The chart indicates how the Live Agents' performance varied over time.